TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-mod/Index.rst

          string

    Description
-         If set to an extension key, (eg. "templavoila") then the "mod1/index.php" file of that extension will be used for creating new elements on the page. "newContentWiz" will likewise use the "mod1/db\_new\_content\_el.php" for creating new content elements.
+         If set to an extension key, (e.g. "templavoila"), then the "mod1/index.php" file of that extension will be used for creating new elements on the page. "newContentWiz" will likewise use the "mod1/db\_new\_content\_el.php" for creating new content elements.

-         Also see "options.overridePageModule"
+         Also see "options.overridePageModule".

 .. container:: table-row